RainingSea/cese/dataset/SD-bench-aug/dataset/game/WordLinkPuzzle.md

 2. Bonus points for rare or complex words.
 3. Provide a cumulative score tracker displayed prominently on the game screen.

-### Timer and Time Management
-1. Include a countdown timer for each round, adjustable based on difficulty level.
-2. Alert players when time is about to run out (e.g., through sound effects or visual cues).
-3. Option to pause the game, which freezes the timer.

-### Difficulty Levels
-1. Offer multiple difficulty levels (e.g., Easy, Medium, Hard) with variations in grid size, timer duration, and letter distribution.
-2. Include randomized letter grids for each new game to ensure replayability.

-### Progress Saving and Resumption
-1. Allow players to save their game progress at any point.
-2. Save data includes the current grid, score, timer, and list of formed words.
-3. Provide a "Load Game" option on the main menu to resume saved progress seamlessly.

-### Visual and Audio Effects
-1. Include sound effects for successful word formation, bonus points, and timer warnings.

 ## Language
 Use python to develop a pygame application.